 - Organizations aretransitioning from hiring through job-boards to actively hiring through social media.
 Campus-hiring will be the norm to build talent pipelines in organizations.

 - In the last couple of years, employer branding has emerged as a key differentiator in the recruitment process.
 Organizations are consciously making an effort to attract, engage and retain talent by promoting a strong Employee Value Proposition.
 This will also extend to the recruitment process, wherein candidate experience right from application to evaluation, selection and on-boarding will become a key factor in promoting employer brand.

 Talent being the key driver of businesses, organizations willpay the extra dollar to Recruitment firms that specialize and offer domain-specific services.For this, recruitment firms have tobe domain-focused & develop and nurture a highly efficient talent pipeline available on-tap.

-Companies across the country are expected to add more than 10 lakh employees to their payrolls and roll out hefty salary hikes in the range of 10-30% for right talent in 2016.
-Clients are willing to pay premium fees because highly skilled talent at the mid to senior level is difficult to find, this kind of talent majorly operates in a ‘candidate driven’ market.
-In such a scenario positions are open longer and the entire hiring process becomes highly time consuming, expensive and frustrating for hiring managers.
-Corporate hiring managers do not have the time and in depth sector knowledge to find the right candidates and more crucially, the exceptional talent that a company is looking for is not necessarily looking for new opportunities.
-Niche recruiters like us do is reach out to candidates who many not necessarily be on a job board or actively looking for a job – in our terms ‘a passive candidate.
+The Mid to Senior level being a ‘candidate driven’ market,clients are willing to pay premium fees because highly skilled talent at is difficult to find.
+Positions are open longer and the entire hiring process becomes highly time consuming, expensive and frustrating for hiring managers.
+Corporate hiring managers do not have the time and in depth sector knowledge to find the right candidates and more crucially, the exceptional talent that a company is looking for may not be looking for new opportunities at the time.
+Niche recruiters constantly reach out to candidates who arenot on a job board or actively looking for a job – in our terms a “Passive Candidate”.